Royalist

 A royalist supports a particular monarch as head of state for a particular kingdom, or of a particular dynastic claim.
 In the abstract, this position is royalism.
 It is distinct from monarchism, which advocates a monarchical system of government, but not necessarily a particular monarch.
 Most often, the term royalist is applied to a supporter of a current regime or one that has been recently overthrown to form a republic.

-In the United Kingdom, today the term is almost indistinguishable from "monarchist" because there are no significant rival claimants to the throne.
+In the United Kingdom, the term is currently almost indistinguishable from "monarchist", as there are no significant rival claimants to the throne.
 Conversely, in 19th-century France, a royalist might be either a Legitimist, Bonapartist, or an Orléanist, all being monarchists.